 Sometimes it felt like we lived outside of Zambian culture, behind gated walls and razor wire, driving cars and buying groceries in our own ex-pat parallel universe.
 Unlike our previous assignments, it was harder to integrate here.
 Thank goodness for Ms. Hilda and her invitations to weddings and Kitchen Parties, to see what real Zambians do!
-Otherwise the cultural experience we felt on a daily basis was more of a British/South African one, filled with things like flat beer, sausages, and expensive safari trips.
-Things I will NOT miss are coriander-flavored boerewors, bean-filled english breakfasts, and orange marmalade.
+The cultural experience we felt on a daily basis was more of a British/South African one, filled with things like flat beer, sausages, and expensive safari trips.
+Things I will NOT miss are coriander-flavored boerewors, bean-filled English breakfasts, vestiges of colonialism, and orange marmalade.
 I will never be one of those ex-pats who gets excited when Pizza Hut comes to town.

 In the last three years there has been so much to see, so much to smell!
 The perfume of flowers and rosewood that permeates all the burning scents in the evening air.
 Poinsettia trees.
 Bats in the backyard.
 Funerals and pick-up trucks bursting with singing Zambians, honoring the cultural cornerstones of Life and Death.